Chavithra/degiro-connector/README.md

 * int_account : used for some trading operations.

 ## 2.3.
 How to get the : user_token ?
-You can find your "user_token" inside one of these table:
+You can find your "user_token" inside one of these tables :
 * "Config" : attribute "clientId"
 * "ClientDetails" : attribute "id"